jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-02.md

 "No. I think he's choosing a different opportunity.
 Hockey isn't the only valid path to success."

-"But he could play professional hockey and earn millions"
+"But he could play professional hockey and earn millions—"

 "He could also study engineering and design things that change the world.
 Why is one future more valuable than the other?"